dgc-network/dgc-theme/readme.txt

     Installation
 -------------------------------------------------------

-1. Upload the "dgc-wordpress-theme" folder to the "/wp-content/themes/" directory or find in Appearance > Themes > Install theme, type “dgc-wordpress-theme” in search field.
+1. Upload the "dgc-theme" folder to the "/wp-content/themes/" directory or find in Appearance > Themes > Install theme, type “dgc-theme” in search field.
 2. Activate the Theme through the 'Themes' menu in WordPress
 3. Go to "Appearance" > Theme options
 4. Config theme as you need.